...

 7. Fixed Wireless Internet

-Fixed Wireless Internet delivers broadband using radio signals from a nearby tower to a receiver installed at the user’s location.
-This makes it one of the best types of Internet options for rural areas that lack fiber or cable infrastructure.
+Fixed Wireless Internet is a type of broadband connection that delivers internet service using radio signals transmitted from a nearby tower to a receiver installed at the user’s home.

 Pros